scuzzydude/asimov/asimov.md

 Super-efficient robots that are powered by green energy.
 Don't believe me?
 Ask Elon Musk.
 How else are we going to colonize Mars?
 Pretty stupid to have super-robots on Mars and not use them here.
 Mars is a dangerous place.
 So is the earth for people forced by circumstance to lives of hard physical work.

 I think that's what all these crazy tweets are about.
-I know Mr. Musk reads science fiction, and surely he's read at least one story where the children of the rich manage to escape the dying earth and go to Mars, or a space-station, or another star system, while the masses just float around on the ocean, starving, hoping a good looking dumbass farmer on a jet-ski will find them and take them to dry land.
+I know Mr. Musk reads science fiction, and surely, he's read at least one story where the children of the rich manage to escape the dying earth and go to Mars, or a space-station, or another star system, while the masses just float around on the ocean, starving, hoping a good-looking dumbass farmer on a jet-ski will find them and take them to dry land.
 You think you're going to launch those rich kids from Texas?
 I'm not actually a big sci-fi geek, I don't keep up with everything, but I am almost sure there is a genre of "Mars as the Old West" or "Mars as a land of roaming samurai."
 If not, I hereby exert exclusive rights to all work in this genre, royalty negotiable.
-Yeah, you think we won't have property wars on Mars because like, we're only going to send nice people to Mars?
-Hold on here, I'm pretty sure all the water is in the same place.
+You think we won't have property wars on Mars because we're only going to send nice people to Mars?
+I'm pretty sure all the water is in the same place.

-I don't know if those crazy tweets are a direct message, or perhaps the Second Foundation on Trantor has used mental science to take control of Elon Musk's brain and send out these bizarre message.
+I don't know if those crazy tweets are a direct message, or perhaps the Second Foundation on Trantor has used mental science to take control of Elon Musk's brain and send out these bizarre messages.
 Fully deciphered, I think the message would be something like this: If you take the value system that we currently use on Earth to space you will also take war to space.

 This is my plan.
 Stake the Asimov with a large amount of existing currency.
 Scoot physical artwork first, because the legal ramifications of owning and being responsible for property are well understood.
 Get lawyers working on an accountable method or sustaining proportional responsibility for a legacy of creativity across generations.
 Make the world a better place by having currency backed by things we value universally.
+Maintain an open path to generational wealth for every human through the inspiration of children.

 ## No Small Genius

 In this modern world, with the help of social networks, you can find people from all over the world who share your interests and fascinations, people who more.

 One day, perhaps, when I'm old, some kid that shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage.
-We'll talk about the way things used to be, and compare the genius of his day with the genius of mine.
+We'll talk about the way things used to be and compare the genius of his day with the genius of mine.

 "Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
 Is that how they used to lay down a beat back in the day?"